memgraph/docs/help-center/faq/cloud-faq.md

 Yes, it is.
 You can find detailed instructions in [Memgraph Cloud documentation](/docs/memgraph-cloud/cloud-projects#resize-a-project).

-### I've created a project with 2GB RAM, but Memgraph Labs says there is only1.54GB available.
+### I've created a project with 2GB RAM, but Memgraph Labs says there is only 1.54GB available.
 Why is that so?
 A par of RAM is allocated to the operating system and other services.
 They usually take 13-15% of the total RAM.
 Approximate free RAM is:
 - 1GB RAM Memgraph Cloud project has about 860 MB free RAM